 Sustainability means making the most of what I’ve got so that I have minimal impact on the earth, while improving the local and global jewelry communities.
 I buy recycled metal and paper, go to local tool and supply trade meet-ups, and save my silver and gold dust to be recycled.
 I do my best not to waste any resource no matter how precious or common it is.

 Not only do I practice conscious design, craft, and sustainability in my studio, but as a way of life.
-I don’t own a car, I live in shared house, I'm vegan, I donate to important causes and I buy materials and supplies locally as much as possible.
+I don’t own a car, I live in a tiny apartment, I'm vegan, I donate to important causes and I buy materials and supplies locally as much as possible.
 I’m not perfect, but I do what I can to make the world a better place.

 Design and Fabrication